WordPress/gutenberg/packages/editor/README.md

 ### PageAttributesCheck

-Component for checking if the post type supports page attributes.
+Wrapper component that renders its children only if the post type supports page attributes.

 _Parameters_